AboutCodingBE/validation-excercise/excercise_outline.md

   how the input will happen: a csv file that is uploaded, for example, but it can be any other way.
 * The application is something that keeps on running until you give it a new list.
 So it keeps on looping to return the most up to date status of all sensors when requested.
+* Installation tasks might fail.
+So if a task has been scheduled, you need to check in future loops of the program if the task has completed successfully.
+If a task is still pending after 2 hours or there has been an error, you need to delete it and reschedule.
+You can use the task id which has been returned upon creating a task to query the status of that task.
 * The application returns the latest update of the status of the list of sensors.
 So it shows which sensors are ok and which are not ok and why they are not ok.
 How this is returned is up to you: it can be a rest api, a webservice, it doesn't matter.